 Tips for Travel Nursing With Your Pet

 Spending 13 weeks in a new city can be daunting.
-Many travel nurses want to bring their pets with them, after all, who doesn’t love coming home from a long shift to a wagging tail!
+Many travel nurses want to bring their pets with them to keep them company.
+After all, who doesn’t love coming home from a long shift to a wagging tail?!
 However, there are challenges that come with traveling with animals.
 How will they adjust to their new environment?
 Will you be able to find pet-friendly housing?
-Travel Nurse Across America has 20 years’ experience in the travel nursing industry — we’ve picked up a few tips along the way.
+Travel Nurse Across America has 20 years of experience in the travel nursing industry – we’ve picked up a few tips along the way.

 - What To Do Before Your Assignment: From gathering records to finding pet-friendly housing, there are a few things you can do before you start your travel nursing adventure to make sure it’s an easy one for you and your pet.

 - Tips While on Assignment: While your dog may keep you company during your assignment, there are a few things you can do to keep your pet’s tail wagging during those long shifts.